 A brief introduction to Physics-Informed Neural Networks and how to solve image registration problems with WarpPINN

-In this talk, I will introduce the idea of Physics-Informed Neural Networks (PINNs) and the related Deep-Ritz Method, two novel approaches where the deep learning machinery is employed for solving Partial Differential Equations, PDE-Constrained Optimisation Problems and Inverse Problems with physical constraints!
 The application I will show is in cardiac imaging, where the goal is to determine the deformation field of the heart during the cardiac cycle from magnetic resonance images.
 Solving this inverse problem is very useful since it allows for assessing cardiac diseases from non-invasive measurements (a quite challenging task).
 To solve this problem, we make use of WarpPINN, a neural network designed to solve image registration problems.

 If you are interested in PDEs, neural networks, and want to see funny animations of hearts beating then join us!